Yarick-Workshop/Rotating-Sonar-Client/README.md

 # Rotating-Sonar-Client
-A desktop client to visualise data from Rotating-Sonar-Arduino
+A desktop client to visualize data from Rotating-Sonar-Arduino